 Sir Frank Williams: "I read it every Monday and I feel I know what is going in the motorsport world."

-Tom Bampton, Just Marketing: “Joe Saward provides incisive, thought-provoking analysis and strong journalistic instincts to offer a different dimension to his editorial on Formula One.
+Tom Bampton, McLaren: “Joe Saward provides incisive, thought-provoking analysis and strong journalistic instincts to offer a different dimension to his editorial on Formula One.
 Combined with his experience in the sport and active connections, Joe is able to deliver a free-ranging yet relevant approach that adds both colour and knowledge to his content.”

-Bernard Ferguson, Cosworth: “As one of the pioneers of the electronic media in Motorsport, Joe carved out a niche for himself which many have tried to emulate but few have succeeded.
+Bernard Ferguson, F1 consultant: “As one of the pioneers of the electronic media in Motorsport, Joe carved out a niche for himself which many have tried to emulate but few have succeeded.
 Joe's total commitment to getting his facts straight whilst trying always to see through the doublespeak and misinformation which often surrounds this very competitive environment to establish the real facts behind the story.
 This style sets Joe’s copy apart and for many he has become the authority on what was happening on across the motorsport arena.
 Joe has achieved this whilst remaining popular and trusted by the great and the good in motorsport management."